neel216/resume_analyzer/README.md

 Python scripts to analyze a federal sector resume and provide basic feedback

 ## Usage
-1. Make sure you have installed the latest version of Python: https://www.python.org/downloads/
+1. Make sure you have installed Python 3.7.5: https://www.python.org/downloads/
+    a.
+Windows: download and run the 'Windows x86-64 executable installer'
+    b.
+MacOS: download and run the 'macOS 64-bit installer'
+    c. *ALL OPERATING SYSTEMS*: Make sure you check 'Add Python to PATH' and 'Allow Python to bypass the maximum PATH character limit'
 2. Download the files from this repository by clicking the green `Clone or Download` button in the top right of this page and select `Download ZIP`.
 3. Unzip the folder
-4. Run the `setup.py` file by double-clicking it.
-You only have to do this the first time you run the reviewer.
+4. Windows: Run the `reviewer.bat` file to run the resume reviewer.
+This is the file you will run any time you want to run the reviewer.
+5. MacOS:
 6. Add any resumes to be reviewed into the `resumes` folder.
 The program will only detect resumes if they are inside this folder.
-6. Run the `reviewer.py` file by double-clicking it.
-This is the main application of the reviewer and will be the only file you run when continuing to use the reviewer.

 ## Development
 Add any new dependencies into `requirements.txt`.
 They will be automatically detected by `setup.py`.